One-state solution: One-state debate since 2009

 A poll conducted in 2010 by Israel Democracy Institute suggested that 15% of right-wing Jewish Israelis and 16% of left-wing Jewish Israelis support a binational state solution over a two states solution based on 1967 lines.
 According to the same poll, 66% of Jewish Israelis preferred the two-state solution.

 Some Israeli government spokespeople have also proposed that Palestinian-majority areas of Israel, such as the area around Umm el-Fahm, be annexed to the new Palestinian state.
 As this measure would cut these areas off permanently from the rest of Israel's territory, including the coastal cities and other Palestinian towns and villages, Palestinians view this with alarm.
 Many Palestinian citizens of Israel would therefore prefer a one-state solution because this would allow them to sustain their Israeli citizenship.

 Some Israeli Jews and Palestinians who oppose a one-state solution have nevertheless come to believe that it may come to pass.
 Israeli Prime Minister Olmert argued, in a 2007 interview with the Israeli daily Ha'aretz, that without a two-state agreement Israel would face "a South African-style struggle for equal voting rights" in which case "Israel [would be] finished".
 This echoes comments made in 2004 by Palestinian Prime Minister Ahmed Qurei, who said that if Israel failed to conclude an agreement with the Palestinians, that the Palestinians would pursue a single, bi-national state.
-In November 2009, Palestinian negotiator Saeb Erekat proposed the adoption of the one-state solution if Israel did not halt settlement construction: "[Palestinians must] refocus their attention on the one-state solution where Muslims, Christians and Jews can live as equals. ...
+In November 2009, Palestinian negotiator Saeb Erekat said that if Israel did not halt settlement construction, one alternative left for Palestinians would be to "refocus their attention on the one-state solution where Muslims, Christians and Jews can live as equals. ...
 It is very serious.
 This is the moment of truth for us."